bartvanhoey/AbpToExcelRepo/README.md

-# How to export Excel files from the ABP framework
+# How to export Excel files from an ABP Blazor application

 ## Introduction